scikit-hep/boost-histogram/README.md

 If you are using Python 2.7 on Windows, you will need to use a recent version of Visual studio and force distutils to use it, or just upgrade to Python 3.6 or newer.
 Check the pybind11 documentation for [more help](https://pybind11.readthedocs.io/en/stable/faq.html#working-with-ancient-visual-studio-2009-builds-on-windows).
 On some Linux systems, you may need to use a newer compiler than the one your distribution ships with.

-Numpy is downloaded during the build (enables multithreaded builds).
-Boost is not required or needed (this only depends on included header-only dependencies).This library is under active development; you can install directly from GitHub if you would like.
+Boost is not required or needed (this only depends on included header-only dependencies).
+This library is under active development; you can install directly from GitHub if you would like.

 ```bash
 python -m pip install git+https://github.com/scikit-hep/boost-histogram.git@develop